sleepyHolo/BaseMod/README.md

 ## Console ##
 Take a look at the Console page on the wiki (https://github.com/daviscook477/BaseMod/wiki/Console) to start using the console to test things out!

+## Known Issues ##
+* If you use the console to `fight` an enemy or spawn an `event` in the starting room with Neow your save will be unloadable.
+Please refrain from using those commands until after leaving the starting room.

 ## For Modders ##

 ### Hooks ###